Lapis Lazuli (Fabergé egg): History

 The egg was created in the late 1800s or early 1900s by the House of Fabergé.
 The Cleveland Museum of Art estimates it may have been created between 1885 and 1890.
 The original commissioner or owner of the egg is unknown.

 India Early Minshall started collecting Fabergé objects in 1937.
 In the following decades, Minshall acquired many more Fabergé works, including the Lapis Lazuli and Red Cross with Triptych eggs.
 Following her death in 1965, Minshall's private collection was given to the Cleveland Museum of Art, who proceeded to display over 60 items from her collection in a special exhibition.
 Lapis Lazuli continues to be displayed at the Museum as part of the India Early Minshall Collection.

-Authenticity
+Questioned authenticity

-In two articles, the first one published in September 2021 in The Burlington Magazine and a second one published in early 2022 in the Fabergé Research Newsletter, it is hypothesized that this egg might be a Fauxbergé made specifically to contain the original surprises of the Rosebud egg; a miniature version of the Imperial Crown of Russia and an egg-shaped ruby pendant.
+In two articles, the first one published in September 2021 in The Burlington Magazine and a second one in the Fabergé Research Newsletter Winter 2021, it is hypothesized that this egg might be a Fauxbergé made specifically to contain the original surprises of the Rosebud egg; a miniature version of the Imperial Crown of Russia and an egg-shaped ruby pendant.